 Being an autism parent is not easy.
-You must take care of YOU so you can take care of your family.
+You must take care of yourself, so you can take care of your family.

 “Can you see the light at the end of the tunnel?”

-It all started some 23 years ago when I noticed my son, then 2.5 years of age, was gradually talking less, focusing only on his interests, and withdrawing.
+It all started roughly 23 years ago when I noticed my son, then two-and-a-half years old, was gradually talking less, focusing only on his interests, and withdrawing into himself.
 By the time he started preschool, he was behind in verbal communication compared to his peers.
 He could not even use the vocabulary that he was using when he was one.
-He eventually got assessed at Sunnyhill with a diagnosis of PDD-NOS (DSM IV) at the age of 3.5.
-After a lot of research and study, we understood that it is part of Autism Spectrum Disorder (ASD).
-Finally, at the age of five, just before he started Kindergarten, a reassessment at Sunnyhill gave Adrian a formal diagnosis of ASD, so that he could have the extra support he needed at school.
+Eventually, he got assessed at Sunnyhill and was diagnosed with PDD-NOS (DSM IV) when he was three-and-a-half.
+After a lot of research and studying, we understood that it was part of Autism Spectrum Disorder (ASD).
+Finally, at the age of five, just before he started kindergarten, a reassessment at Sunnyhill gave Adrian a formal diagnosis of ASD, so that he could have the extra support he needed at school.

 Back in the 90s, we didn’t have much provincial support.
 We did everything on our own with help from a group of parents.
 We brought consultants over from the States and set up home programs, from scratch, with no support nor guidance.
 Sourcing funds, interviewing and contracting professionals, hiring and training support workers, and coordinating meetings, all fell on the shoulders of families.
 We were lucky to have financial support from family and guidance from parents who had walked this path before us, which made things a little less stressful.
 That was the time the poem “Welcome to Holland” by Emily Perl Kingsley was sent to new parents with special needs children, which, in a sense, comforted us.

-As he grew older, the mellow, happy, and cheerful boy, all of a sudden, became aggressive at times.
+As he grew older, the mellow, happy, and cheerful boy, could all of a sudden become aggressive.
 Things that were never a concern, such as self-hitting, self-biting, bolting and screaming in public, and sudden mood swings, all came at the same time.
 Busy dealing with his puberty, we were overwhelmed and lost with all these unforeseen changes.
 I would stay up late to watch his videos from home sessions, read all information sent from schools, and hold meetings with support workers to address all these challenges.

-Knowing that Adrian won’t be independent for the foreseeable future, I decided that it will be my life’s goal to keep the whole family in shape, including our health and emotions.
+Knowing that Adrian wouldn’t be independent for the foreseeable future, I decided that it would be my life’s goal to keep the whole family in shape, including our health and emotions.
 I came up with a daily routine: everybody will have their own, private “downtime” and “solitary time” to wind down and reflect.
 For one hour or so every day, I stick to the following rules:

-- Do something I WANT TO, not something I NEED TO — hanging out with friends, taking a walk around the lake, or reading a novel.
+Do something I WANT TO DO, not something I NEED TO DO — hanging out with friends, taking a walk around the lake, or reading a novel.

-- Focus on MYSELF — pampering myself, shopping for some useless stuff that makes me smile, enjoying a mocha macchiato and diffusing sandalwood in the room, doing yoga or stretching along with my favourite music.
+Focus on ME — pampering myself, shopping for some useless stuff that makes me smile, enjoying a mocha macchiato and diffusing sandalwood in the room, doing yoga, or stretching along with my favourite music.

 Besides spending time alone, we came up with the routine of spending time as a family:

-- PRIORITIZE — While we understand that everything seems to be “urgent” in our lives, getting our child’s teeth fixed, finding the right workers, or securing the services, we need to prioritize and tackle it one-by-one.
-Set short term goals so we can take breaks in between.
+PRIORITIZE — While we understand that everything seems to be “urgent” in our lives, getting our child’s teeth fixed, finding the right workers, or securing services, we need to prioritize and tackle them one by one.
+Set short-term goals so we can take breaks in between.

-- REMEMBER THERE ARE ALWAYS HOPE AND OPTIONS — Sometimes, we think we are running out of options.
+REMEMBER, THERE IS ALWAYS HOPE AND OPTIONS — Sometimes, we think we are running out of options.
 I had tried everything when it came to therapy back when we started the journey.
 I have advocated with every tool that I could think of to address my son’s needs.
-When I felt like I have exhausted all options, I asked around and sought help.
+When I felt like I had exhausted all options, I asked around and sought help.
 To my surprise, there were always more options to explore.
 Things change and situations change.
 When needed, seek professional advice.
 A good counsellor, a great doctor, an excellent social worker, or even a solid support group makes a huge difference.

 With a 25-year-old that has complex needs, it is not always easy to get everything worked out according to plan; however, nobody stops learning at 25, nor do their parents.
 Our family takes every failure as a learning opportunity and we look forward to seeing a better outcome next time around.